Skip Navigation

 ACCT 323 | 3 Credits

-Course Desc: Prerequisite: ACCT 220 or FINC 321.
-A study of data and processes related to the preparation of federal income tax for individuals and other entities.
-The objective is to explain the legislative process, conduct tax research, evaluate tax implications, and complete an individual tax return.
+Course Desc: Prerequisite: ACCT 220.
+Recommended: ACCT 310 and ACCT 311.
+A study of federal income tax for individuals and other entities.
+The objective is to identify the legislative process, conduct tax research, evaluate tax implications, and complete an individual tax return.
 Topics include the legislative process, tax policy, research, and the evaluation of transactions and decisions for planning and compliance.
 Emphasis is on ethics and professional responsibilities.
+Students may receive credit for only one of the following courses: ACCT 323 or BMGT 323.

 Accounting Information Systems